-The continuity advocated by the club’s new leadership is also reflected in the club’s performances on the pitch, which is backed up by Stats Perform’s advanced insights.
+The continuity advocated by the club’s leadership is also reflected in the club’s performances on the pitch, which is backed up by advanced insights provided by Opta Analytics.

-Using a Sequence Framework, we can establish that there has been very little fluctuation in the club’s average number of passes per sequence, average sequence time and direct speed up field under Pellegrini, compared to the previous 2019/20 campaign, which reinforces how the club continue to be one of the most-possession orientated clubs in La Liga.
+Using a Sequence Framework, we can establish that there has been very little fluctuation in the club’s average number of passes per sequence, average sequence time and direct speed up field under Pellegrini in the past two seasons, which reinforces how the club continue to be one of the most-possession orientated clubs in La Liga.

 Season Comparison: Betis Approach in Possession